 Several miles past the Poughkeepsie Gulch turnoff, there is a sign at a "Y" in the road.
 Left (east) continues to climb up to Engineer Pass at 12,850 feet, from which you can turn around and return or continue to Lake City.
 A right turn at the "Y" will take you to the old townsite of Animas Forks and up over Cinnamon Pass (the southern route to Lake City) or on to Silverton.

 Black Bear Pass

 This is not for the inexperienced or "faint of heart".
 If you want to say you have done it, go with one of the local tour companies.

 Getting There: Black Bear originates at the top of Red Mountain Pass turning west (right) off of Hwy 550 south of Ouray.

 Your Experience: Black Bear is a two-way trail from 550 to the summit but becomes ONE-WAY ONLY from there down into Telluride.
 The ascent is easy, with spectacular views.
 If you change your mind about trying this trail when you arrive at the top, turn around and return the way you came.
 If you're still feeling bold, continuing on you will soon find the infamous steps and sharp switchbacks.
 The road is extremely narrow.
 Narrow, short-wheel base vehicles are the preferred choice.
 Full-size vehicles and trucks make the trip more challenging, with broken plastic and bent metal always a possibility.

 On the way down, plan a stop at the base of Bridal Veil Falls.
 The remaining distance is easy but watch for mountain bikers.

 This is just a sampling of a few of the many Jeep roads in Ouray County.
-For more information on four wheeling in Ouray please stop by the Ouray Visitor Center, located at the entrance to the Hot Springs Pool.
+For more information on off-road adventures in Ouray please stop by the Ouray Visitor Center, located at the entrance to the Hot Springs Pool.